Photo: Janez Habjanic/iStock

 How much does energy poverty cost?

-How much is lost in productivity by societies where men, women, and children are obliged to secure their own biomass fuel?
+How much is lost in productivity by societies dependent on traditional biomass fuel?

 What is the monetary value of global deforestation for biomass fuel use?